6400computer experiment kits

 |The only kit in the later Microcomputer series|

 In 1972 the CL 1600 series consisted only of the basic kit CL 1601, while the expansions CL 1602 and CL 1603 were planned.
 The following year not only these two, but also a third expansion appeared: CL 1604, and a fourth was planned: CL 1605.
 This was released the next year, but only after a smaller basic kit, CL 1650.
-This year the unrelated CL 1640 kit also appeared.
-It is uncertain how long it stayed in production; in any case it is so rare that I have never seen any reference to it outside the 1974 catalog.
-It was gone in 1976, while the rest of the series survived unchanged until 1980, and was discontinued in 1981.
+This year the unrelated CL 1640 kit also appeared in the catalog.
+I have never seen any reference to it outside this catalog, and strongly doubt that it ever reached production.
+It was gone in the 1976 catalog, where the rest of the series remained until 1980, disappearing in the one for 1981.

 These kits does not contain anything remotely like a complete computer,